 Ms. Leibowitz is a lifetime member of the Council on Foreign Relations, on the Visiting Committee of the Center for Development Economics at Williams College, on the CNAS Council, and on the NY Board of BuildOn, a not-for-profit that runs service and learning programs in urban high schools across the country.
 Additionally, Ms. Leibowitz serves on the NY Board of the National Association of Corporate Directors, where she sits on the Governance Committee; she is also an NACD Board Leadership Fellow and has achieved NACD Directorship Certification and the CERT Certificate in Cybersecurity Oversight.

-Ms. Leibowitz was featured in the McKinsey & Company Quarterly, Transforming Public-sector IT: An Interview with the World Bank’s CIO, and was honored by the Women’s Bond Club of New York with its annual Merit Award for career achievement and extraordinary leadership in the financial industry.
-She is a Phi Beta Kappa graduate of Williams College with a degree in Mathematics.
+Earlier in her career, Ms. Leibowitz held Chief Information Officer positions at top tier financial companies, including Morgan Stanley and Greenwich Capital Markets.
+Ms. Leibowitz was honored by the Women’s Bond Club of New York with its Merit Award for career achievement and extraordinary leadership in the financial industry.
+She is a frequent speaker on topics such as digital transformation, information security, and effective board governance.
+Ms. Leibowitz is a graduate of Williams College, Phi Beta Kappa, with a degree in Mathematics.